clay973/go-ethereum-wiki/Contract-Tutorial.md

 This also means that the owner of the coin can update the coin by pointing the registrar to the new contract.
 This would, of course, require the coin holders trust the owner set at  registrar.owner("MyFirstCoin")

-Of course this is a rather unpleasant big chunk of code just to allow others to interact with a contract.
-There are some avenues being investigated to upload the contract ABI to the network, so that all the user will need is the contract name.
-You can [read about these approaches](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#natspec) but they are very experimental and will certainly change in the future.

 ### Learn More

 * [Meta coin standard](https://github.com/ethereum/wiki/wiki/Standardized_Contract_APIs) is a proposed standardization of function names for coin and token contracts, to allow them to be automatically added to other ethereum contract that utilizes trading, like exchanges or escrow.